Slackadays/Chata/libchata/README.md

 - You're assembling code which uses the `bclri`, `rev8`, `cm.push*`, or `cm.pop*` instructions, which are different on 32 bit systems than 64, and you're targeting a 32 bit system.
 - You're assembling code which uses the `.option arch` directive, which requires knowing the target instruction sets.

-By default, Chatassembler targets a 64 bit system.
+By default, Chatassembler targets a 64 bit `RV64I` system.

-If you include instruction sets, you must include at least either `RV32I` or `RV64I`.
+If you include instruction sets, you must include at least `RV32E`, `RV32I`, or `RV64I`.

 To preserve performance, Chatassembler doesn't check if instructions outside of `.option arch` blocks are valid for the provided instruction sets.
 If this is a problem for you, fix your broken software.